 Have you tried the expensive infused vinegar from specialty stores?
-They run about $30 for 500 ml here in Canada or about $25 (US) for a pint.
-They make exciting and easy flavored vinaigrette combined with (just as expensive) infused olive oil.
+This gourmet vinegar runs about $30 for 500 ml here in Canada or about $25 (US) for a pint.
+This flavored vinegar makes an exciting and easy vinaigrette combined with (just as expensive) infused olive oil.
 I bought them for a few months until I came to my senses.

 Infused vinegar is super easy to make, especially with berries and small juicy fruit like cherries or pomegranates.
 If you garden you probably have the small handfuls of fruit the recipe calls for, at the beginning and the end of your berry harvests.